xoores/multibar/README.md

 ### Enhanced `internal/network`
 Network module got an `metric-units` option as described in [Polybar PR #3001 by @Cationiz3r](https://github.com/polybar/polybar/pull/3001)
+There is also new token `%local_netmask%` that can be used to determine netmask - nice feature for someone who works with a lot of networking.

+I also added TAG `<default-gw-mark>` that gets replaced with string specified by `default-gw-mark` setting (defaults to `+`) when modules interface is a default gw.

+This module now also has all the `click-` actions, so you don't have to specify `%{A...}` for each and every label anymore.

 ### Enhanced `internal/battery`
 This module got extra `ramp-charging` option as I like to have a special icon when charging (has a bolt inside).